jonas089/L2-sequencer-utils/whitepaper/01-introduction.md

+:space_invader: Skip this section if you are somewhat knowledgeable about Blockchain Consensus :space_invader:

 # Introduction to Blockchain Consensus

 Blockchain consensus is required for all decentralized networks where Blocks are generated according to any Blockchain protocol.
 A Blockchain protocol is a set of rules that determine under which conditions Blocks are created and how operating Nodes is economically incentivised.